 Saturday/Sunday - Closed.

 Our state of the art facility includes a semi-separate cardio room with six treadmills, three upright cycles, two recumbent cycles, a total body exerciser, four elliptical cross-trainers, two Adaptive Motion Trainers and a step mill.
 Most cardio equipment has TV with five cable channels (headsets are not provided).
-Our resistance training area features weight stack machines, power lifting equipment, functional trainers, free weights, and a variety of accessory training equipment.
+Our resistance training area features a complete line of weight stack machines, power lifting equipment, functional trainers, free weights, and a variety of accessory training equipment.

-Refresh yourself with a shower after a workout or participation in one of our eighteen group exercise classes.
+Refresh yourself with a shower after a workout or participation in one of our thirteen group exercise classes.
 (Click on "Physical Activity Classes" in the menu at the left).
 Showers and changing areas are available to all registered members.
 Half and full sized lockers are available for storing your belongings while exercising with us.
 The use of a lock is strongly recommended.
 NCC does not provide towels or locks.

-If you wish to store your workout attire overnight, only the small lockers on your way in to each locker room may be registered for the year by faculty and staff, for the semester by all other members.
+If you wish to store your workout attire overnight, only the small lockers on your way into each locker room may be registered for the year by faculty and staff, for the semester by all other members.
 Please see our Program Assistant, Jennifer Lipps (firstname.lastname@example.org).
 You must have a lock with you to register one of these lockers.

 Recommended for those with little experience using fitness equipment.
 A trained staff member will describe the basics on how to use the equipment in the facility.
 Proper form and technique and foundations to safe and effective exercise training will also be reviewed.